mindee/mindee-api-nodejs/README.md

 # Installation
 ## From source code

-Download and decompress the source code from github and then do in your node project :
+Download and decompress or clone the source code from github and then do in your node project :

 ```sh
 npm install path\to\mindee-api-node